hasura/ndc-http-recipes/recipes/openai/README.md

-# REST Connector configuration for OpenAI API
+# HTTP Connector configuration for OpenAI API

 This configuration is built from [OpenAI's OpenAPI Specification](https://github.com/openai/openai-openapi).